 \ROLL AND COUNT SUCCESSES: A rule might tell you to roll dice and count successes.
 Roll the number of dice specified.
-You get 1 success for each \, and you get 3 successes for each !!.
+You get 1 success for each \\, and you get 3 successes for each \\!.
 Your opponent does not roll dice to defend when you roll and count successes.

-STATUS CARDS: Some characters have abilities that give status cards.
+STATUS CARDS: Some characters have abilities that give status cards to other characters.
 When this happens, find the status card and put it near the affected character's character card as a reminder that this character follows that status card's rules.
-If a status card is in play, it cannot be given to a character until it has been discarded.
+If all the status cards for your character are in play, you cannot give that status card to a character.
 When a character gets knocked out, the character keeps its status cards.
 For the purposes of gaining points, when a status knocks out a rival, credit the knock out to the character who put that status card into play.

-TOKENS: A rule might place round tokens on the map.
-If all your tokens are in play, you cannot place tokens on the map.
+\TOKENS: A rule might place round tokens on the map.
+If all your tokens are in play, you cannot place that token on the map.
 Unless otherwise stated, tokens do not block what a character can see, characters can occupy the same squares as tokens, and characters cannot move tokens.
 Tokens follow the same rules for adjacency as characters; they must be able to "see" squares they are next to in order to be considered adjacent.
 See the source of the token for more rules.
+For the purposes of gaining points, when a token knocks out a rival, credit the knock out to the character who put that token into play.